 When I was young, I had a favorite Christmas Carol: Angels We Have Heard on High.
 I’m pretty sure I drove my parents and brother insane around Christmas time, as I would sing it nonstop.
 Of course, I sang it during other times of the year as well, just because I liked it.
 I’m sure they just loved me for… Read More

 When you think about Christmas, the Philippines probably isn’t the first country that comes to mind.
 Many of us think about snowy days, cozy sweaters, and toasty warm treats.
-However, Filipinos celebrate Christmas in a pretty huge way!
-My family is involved in a ministry that has a branch in the Philippines, and my son has gotten the opportunity to… Read More
+However, Filipinos celebrate Christmas in a pretty huge way! *Affiliate links may be present on this page.
+Please see the disclosure for details.
+My family is involved in a ministry… Read More

 Something that I love about the units I’m writing this month is that each of them is “inspired” by someone I hold dear.
 Today, I’m writing about Christmas in Sweden in honor of a dear friend of mine!
 Several years ago, when I first started homeschooling, I met another mom who was also just starting.
 It turned out that her… Read More